Satya - Swaroop

 Satya Raj Acharya and Swaroop Raj Acharya (सत्य राज आचार्य / स्वरूप राज आचार्य) are Nepali singers, songwriters, and composers.
 They are also biological brothers.
 Satya is the elder and Swaroop is the younger.
 They often perform together, for which reason they are credited together by their first names.
 They are the sons of renowned singer, Bhakta Raj Acharya.

 Satya Raj Acharya is also an actor; he acted in the 2011 film Acharya, which was a biopic based on his father's life.

 Personal life

-Sons of one of Nepal's most renowned singers, Bhakta Raj Acharya, are Satya and Swaroop.
-They were raised in a musically inclined environment because their father is a well-known figure in the nation.
-They have performed numerous songs both individually and collectively.
-Even though they have numerous individual songs, they frequently perform in concert together and are referred to as a team, so they are given credit as a component.
+Sons of one of Nepal's most renowned singers, Satya and Swaroop were raised in a musically inclined environment because their father is a well-known figure in the nation.
+They have performed numerous songs, both individually and collectively.
+Even though they have numerous individual songs, they frequently perform in concerts together and are referred to as a team, so they are given credit as a component.